The Energy Regulation and Markets Review: United Arab Emirates

 The electricity market for private power producers in the UAE is comprised of the state-owned water and power authorities, each of which acts as the single point of sale in its respective area of operation.

-Contracts for power generation are awarded on the basis of a competitive bidding process, administered by the DOE in Abu Dhabi, DEWA in Dubai, SEWA in Sharjah and FEWA in the northern emirates.
+Contracts for power generation are awarded on the basis of a competitive bidding process, administered by the DOE in Abu Dhabi, DEWA in Dubai, SEWGA (formerly SEWA) in Sharjah and EWE (formerly FEWA) in the northern emirates.

 ii Energy market rules and regulation

 In Abu Dhabi, EWEC is required to contract with power producers for the purchase of all production capacity from licensed operators in the emirate.
-The DOE is authorised to allow 'by-pass sales' from power producers directly to eligible consumers provided that:
+The DOE is authorised to allow 'bypass sales' from power producers directly to eligible consumers, subject to meeting certain criteria, but to date no bypass sale has been allowed in Abu Dhabi.
+Similarly, all power producers in Dubai, the northern emirates and Sharjah are required to sell the power generated exclusively to DEWA, EWE (formerly FEWA) or SEWGA (formerly SEWA), respectively.

 iii Contracts for sale of energy